athos/pogonos/README.md

 the error occurred.

-For example, if you miss the closing delimiter of a Mustache tag, you'll see an error message like the following:
+For example, if you miss the closing delimiter of a Mustache tag, you'll see a detailed error message, like the following:

 ```clojure
 (pg/render-string "Hello, {{name" {:name "Clojure"})